pvonsite/Pacman/README.md

 2. ### How to Play the game

     You control a character named `Pacman`.
 Your mission is eating all the `dot` (or `coin`) in the maze.
 You will go to the next level after that.

+    Using WASD or navigation arrows to control Pacman.

     Prevent you from eating is 6 Ghosts: Blinky, Pinky, Clyde, Inky, Greendy, Friendy.

     In the original game, there are only the first 4 ghosts, I add 2 more, make the game harder.

     Eating the bigger dot (normally called `power dot`) you will have a small time to hunt the ghosts.
 Eatting the scared ghosts gives you lots of